Maaarkos/Computer-Networks/COMPUTER-NETWORKS/flash-vs-bootflash.md

 ### 🕰️ The 90s & 2000s: The Era of the "Dumb" ROMMON

-Back in the day, on heavy-duty routers like the Cisco 7200 series, `flash:` and `bootflash:` were **two physically separate pieces of hardware**.
+Back in the day, on heavy-duty, modular routers (like the Cisco 7200 series) and core switches, `flash:` and `bootflash:` were **two physically separate pieces of hardware**.

 1.  **`flash:` (The Main Drive):** This was usually a removable PCMCIA card (e.g., 64MB or 256MB).
 It held the full, heavy IOS image, configurations, and logs.
 However, early flash memory was expensive and highly prone to failure.
 2.  **`bootflash:` (The Rescue Chip):** Because the main flash was unreliable, Cisco soldered a smaller, separate memory chip directly onto the motherboard.

+*(Note: Simpler, fixed-configuration access switches like the legendary Catalyst 2960 never had a soldered `bootflash:` chip.
+They operated solely on a single `flash:` memory).*

 **The "Starter" Problem:**
-When you powered on an old router, the first thing to wake up was the **ROMMON** (ROM Monitor).
+When you powered on an old modular router, the first thing to wake up was the **ROMMON** (ROM Monitor).
 The old ROMMON was "dumb".
 It didn't have the drivers to read complex file systems like FAT16/FAT32 located on the removable `flash:` card.

 So, it reached out to the soldered `bootflash:`, which contained a stripped-down, lightweight "Boot Image".
 This boot image acted like a car's starter motor.
 It had just enough drivers to read the main `flash:` card and kickstart the full IOS.
 Additionally, if the main flash died or someone formatted the wrong card, this tiny system in `bootflash:` could bring up a single network interface, allowing the admin to download a new IOS via TFTP.